SrushtiiKhiratkar/new-demo-/README.md

 # new-demo-
+Author - Srushti Khiratkar
 This is my first Git Repository.
-Author - Srushti Khiratkar
-My name is xyz